pwk4m1/pwk4m1.github.io/reset.md

-	Apart from allowing programmers to choose the following actual entrypoint of the motherboard firmware, it might also allow such wizards as motherboard designers to choose alter the location where ROM memory to use is wired to.
+	Apart from allowing programmers to choose the following actual entrypoint of the motherboard firmware, it might also allow such wizards as motherboard designers to alter the location where ROM memory to use is wired to.
 Atleast I'd guess so, I'm not an expert on motherboard design, but I don't see any reason why not.